 TGFβ is thought to promote growth and metastases of established tumors, inducing immunosuppression, fibrosis, blood vessel growth, and changes in tumor cells themselves.
 Some tumor cells of human epithelial malignancies express αvβ8, leading to activation of TGFβ in the tumor microenvironment.
 Overexpression of αvβ8 by tumor cells and expression of TGFβ in tumors has been linked to poor clinical outcomes.

-Corbus plans to develop CRB-601 for treatment of solid tumors in combination with existing therapies.
+Corbus is developing CRB-601 for treatment of solid tumors in combination with existing therapies.

 CRB-601 is an anti-αvβ8 mAb and potent at picomolar concentrations in inhibiting activation of TGFβ.
 C6D4, the parent mAb of CRB-601, has single agent activity as well as synergistic activity when combined with an anti-PD1 mAb in syngeneic mouse tumor models.
 CRB-601 was licensed from University of California San Francisco (UCSF) and invented by Dr. Stephen Nishimura and his team.